-Germany may be known as a primarily beer or coffee drinking country.
+Germany may be known for beer and coffee.
 Yet, it also has a thriving tea culture.
-From black Ostfriesentee in the far northwest of the country to Kräutertee in the rest of the country.
+From black Ostfriesentee in the far northwest to Fruit Teas in the West to Kräutertee in the South and East.
+Whether consumed hot in winter or cold in the summer: tea is a great beverage to heighten your senses or calm you down .
 Here is a snapshot of the main facts on German tea.

 If you visit the area known as Ostfriesland (East Frisia) in the far northwest of Lower Saxony.
 “Zeit für eine Tasse Tee” is a call often heard in Norden, a town close to the North Sea.
 Certainly, East Frisia’s proximity to the tea-loving people of the Netherlands and Great Britain has something to do with sipping a cup of black tea sourced in India or China.
 In fact, similar to champagne in France, true East Frisian tea or “Ostfriesentee” is a protected European regional specialty requiring that “Ostfriesentee” must be packaged in East Frisia.